liquidrinu/Arduino/README.md

 5.)
 Readings can be found on http://192.168.1.x/plant (where 'x' is the ip assigned by your network)

+## D8_PORTAL (important)

+1.)
+Connect through wifi on your phone to the esp8266 and use passwd 12345678.
+2.) it should automatically ask for redirection to a captive webportal page.
+3.)
+Click "Configure new AP" and choose your local network.
+4.)
+You can now select from 192.168.1.x
+5.)
+Change AP settings at /_ac

 *Readings from the DHT11 can be 1 minute off, but solved with software hack to keep continuous output (memoization), but do keep this in mind.*